adamadolfo/collabgrab/frontend/README.md

 A user can filter projects based on what skill they require. <br/>
-users can "collaborate" on a project by contributing to a message board where messages persist
+users can "collaborate" on a project by contributing to a message board where messages persist.

 ![projectsandchat](https://user-images.githubusercontent.com/69116393/101393290-daacb900-3894-11eb-8765-95ccef1c1567.gif)

-users gain "karma points" for contributing in message boards, adding skills to their resume, and hosting a project. \
+users gain "karma points" for contributing in message boards, adding skills to their resume, and hosting a project.